Kikaao/Rise-Kotlin/README.md

 - The game design, classes, stats, streak tiers, quest types, rank system
 - Every audit pass that caught issues before they made it into the codebase

-I used AI for the parts that are repetitive or time consuming, and kept full control over the parts that actually matter.
+Used AI for the parts that are repetitive or time consuming, and kept full control over the parts that actually matter.

 ### Stack